awsdocs/amazon-chime-user-guide/doc_source/chat-features.md

 /md **Hello world!**
 ```

-The following example demonstrates how the sent message appears in Amazon Chime\.
+The message looks like this when sent\.

 ```
 Hello world!